-The egg’s white (or albumen) contains a similar amount of protein as the yolk, but the majority of those proteins actually have anti-nutritional value.
-While they are nourishing for the embryo, they inhibit digestive enzymes and prevent the absorption of vitamins and iron (note: these effects are neutralized when the albumen is cooked).
+The egg’s white (or albumen) contains a similar amount of protein as the yolk, but the majority of those proteins actually have anti-nutritional value when eaten raw.
+While they are nourishing for the embryo, they inhibit digestive enzymes and prevent the absorption of vitamins and iron.
 The egg white also contains ovomucin, a protein with thickening and binding properties meant to protect the developing bird.
-Ovomucin is also very valuable in cooking: it helps keep together cakes and certain kinds of pasta (e.g. tagliatelle and lasagna), stabilize egg foam, and give a shiny finish to pastries.
+Ovomucin is also very valuable in cooking: it helps keep together cakes and certain kinds of pasta (e.g. tagliatelle and lasagna), stabilize foams, and give a shiny finish to pastries.

 Eating raw eggs is discouraged in North America.
-This isn’t because of the anti-nutritional properties of egg white, but because of the fear of Salmonella, a bacterial infection that can have serious health consequences.
+This isn’t because of the anti-nutritional properties of raw egg white, but because of the fear of Salmonella, a bacterial infection that can have serious health consequences.

 Both Europe and North America have been exposed to Salmonella outbreaks, but they have adopted different strategies to counteract them.
 In 1998, the UK introduced a program called the “British Lion Code of Practice“.
-The initiative certifies egg farms that adhere to a stringent code of practice, which includes: vaccination for the hens, complete traceability of the hens’ origins, and complete traceability of their feed.
-It also mandates that each egg is individually marked with a code identifying the expiry date, the farm of origin, and the keeping of the hens (free range, barn, or cage).
+The initiative certifies egg farms that adhere to a stringent code of practice, which includes: vaccination for the hens, complete traceability of the animals’ origins, and complete traceability of their feed.
+It also mandates that each egg is individually marked with a code identifying the expiry date, the farm of origin, and the keeping of the hens (free-range, barn, or cage).

-Since 2004, egg marking has been adopted by the entire European Union.
+Since 2004, egg marking has been adopted by the European Union.

-Despite overall improvements in the conditions in which hens are kept, North America still doesn’t apply the same stringent regulations.
-Salmonella infections are still quite common – in 2010 a major outbreak caused half a billion eggs to be recalled.
+Despite overall improvements in the conditions in which hens are kept, North America still doesn’t apply the same stringent regulations and Salmonella infections are still quite common.
 As a result, North Americans are wary of raw eggs and the US FDA strongly recommends cooking eggs through or using pasteurized eggs.
 In Italy and in the rest of Europe such fear is much less prevalent (difference #2).
-Raw eggs are also traditionally part of popular preparations, such as homemade mayonnaise and Tiramisu, so they are much less demonized.
+Raw eggs are also traditionally part of popular preparations, such as homemade mayonnaise and Tiramisu, which makes them more culturally accepted.